AnicetusCer/pex/README.md

 - Git (to clone the repository)

 ### External services
-- **OMDb API key** (optional, but recommended).
-Supplying a personal key avoids the heavy throttling on the public demo key when fetching IMDb ratings.
+- **TMDb API key** (optional, but recommended).
+Add your personal TMDb V3 key if you want to fetch TMDb vote-average ratings from the detail pane.

 ---